 (Amounts expressed in thousands of Canadian dollars, except number of units or where indicated)

 10. Involvement with subsidiaries and associates

 The Fund investments are held primarily through wholly-owned subsidiary entities.
 The Fund measures these investments at FVTPL.

-The table below sets out interests held by the Fund in these unconsolidated subsidiaries and associates:
+The interests held by the Fund in these unconsolidated subsidiaries are as follows: